7 Steps to Letting Go of Anger:

 Every Woman’s Practical Guide To Joy, Peace & Happiness

-In my 25 years of specializing in counseling for women at The Center for Counseling and Health Resources, time and time again I have witnessed a miraculous transformation when a woman takes the necessary steps to let go of her anger, which often lies at the core of depression, addiction, eating disorders and more.
+In my 25 years of specializing in counseling for women at The Center • A Place of HOPE, time and time again I have witnessed a miraculous transformation when a woman takes the necessary steps to let go of her anger, which often lies at the core of depression, addiction, eating disorders and more.

 Often women are unaware of the presence or source of anger raging inside them, yet frequently it is precisely what lies at the core of the most predominant problems in their lives.
 From past childhood traumas to everyday stress at the office and at home, anger can easily seep into a woman’s life.
 Though it can feel empowering at times, in the end anger takes up so much energy and space that there is little room left for positive thoughts, emotions and experiences.